Hopp til hovedinnhold

 The first days and weeks of breastfeeding can feel overwhelming.
 The baby is new, your breasts are new in this role, and it is normal to feel unsure.
 But the most important thing to know is that breastfeeding is a skill learned by both you and your baby.

-The Norwegian Health Directorate recommends exclusive breastfeeding for the first six months if mother and child are doing well with it.
+Many public health organizations recommend exclusive breastfeeding for about the first six months when breastfeeding is going well for both mother and baby.
 All breastfeeding is valuable, including partial breastfeeding.
-This guide helps you through the first weeks with safe, knowledge-based guidance from Norwegian health sources.
+This guide helps you through the first weeks with safe, evidence-based guidance.

 First breastfeeding after birth